pegeaton/pegBlog/ninjaActions/NinjaGitHubActions-part1.md

 * GitHub Actions workflow run on GitHub hosted virtual machines or self-hosted machines

 As students and practioners of Cloud Native technologies, members often contribute lab guides for a variety of technology areas.
-Contributors submit content to the GitHub repository and are engaged in a gitops process.
+Contributors submit content to the GitHub repository and are engaged in continuous integration processes.
 Contributions take many different forms including: creating issue tickets, resolving issues, making pull requests, creating GitHub Actions to support CI/CD, technical writing, and code development.
 The experiential learning is a key principle of the program.
-Providing members an opportunity to advance not only their cloud native knowledge but practice gitops skills by actively engaging in the community.
+Providing members an opportunity to advance not only their cloud native knowledge but practice skills by actively engaging in the community.

 ## GitHub Actions
 [GitHub Actions](https://docs.github.com/en/free-pro-team@latest/actions) are powerful workflow tools built right into GitHub.
 GitHub Actions workflows are used to automate tasks within a repository and execution is triggered by events.
 GitHub Actions support many different types of event which trigger workflows, including push, pull_request, issues, etc.